ricgonmen/spring-cloud-app/README.md

 `mvn clean package`

-## Running from command line in your host
+## Running from command line with Maven

 As the project needs the Discovery Server, the Gateway and the Service itself you will need to use the -T option for maven to create parallel launches.
 In my test Maven has kept the order of launch (as typed on the main POM).
 If it doesn't work maybe you have to launch it separately on the order mentioned before.
 To manage the 4 projects in parallel (parent, eureka, gateway, service) please type from `spring-cloud-app` folder, it works for me:

 `mvn -T 4 spring-boot:run`

+Maybe it is going to take a while for all the services to startup and link to each other, it could be normal that the gateway is in place but it doesn't reach the service until a few seconds.

 ## Running with Docker